90adityaCode/JS-Question-Answer/README.md

 Use Case:

 Ensuring compatibility across older browsers.
 32. Why is extending built-in JavaScript objects not a good idea?
 (Intermediate)
 Explanation: It can cause conflicts and unexpected behavior with other code or future JavaScript versions.

 Example:

-javascript
-Copy
-Edit
+JavaScript
 Array.prototype.myMethod = function() {}; // Bad practice
 Use Case:

 Avoid polluting prototypes.
 33. Why is it a good idea to leave the global JavaScript scope untouched?
 (Intermediate)
 Explanation: Adding global variables can cause name clashes, overwriting important variables or libraries.

 Use Case:

 Use modules or closures to encapsulate code.
 34. Explain the differences between CommonJS modules and ES modules in JavaScript (Intermediate)
 Explanation:

-CommonJS (require, module.exports) — used mainly in Node.js.
+CommonJS (require, module.exports) — Used mainly in Node.js.

-ES Modules (import, export) — standard for modern JavaScript.
+ES Modules (import, export) — Standard for modern JavaScript.
 Use Case:

 Prefer ES Modules in frontend; CommonJS in older Node.js codebases.
 35. What are the various data types in JavaScript?
 (Basic)
 Explanation:

-Primitive Types: String, Number, Boolean, null, undefined, Symbol, BigInt
+Primitive Types: String, Number, Boolean, null, undefined, Symbol, BigInt.

-Object Types: Object, Array, Function
+Object Types: Object, Array, Function.
 36. What language constructs do you use for iterating over object properties and array items in JavaScript?
 (Basic)
 Examples:

-Arrays: for, forEach, map, for...of
+Arrays: for, forEach, map, for...of.

-Objects: for...in, Object.keys()
+Objects: for...in, Object.keys().
 37. What are the benefits of using spread syntax in JavaScript and how is it different from rest syntax?
 (Basic)
 Explanation:

-Spread (...) expands elements.
+Spread (...): Expands elements.

-Rest (...) collects elements into an array.
+Rest (...): Collects elements into an array.
 Example:

-javascript
-Copy
-Edit
+JavaScript
 // Spread
 const arr = [1, 2, 3];
 const newArr = [...arr, 4];